 Mark Nunberg began his practice in 1982 and has been teaching meditation since 1990.
-He co-founded Common Ground Meditation Center in Minneapolis in 1993 with Wynn Fricke and continues to serve as the center’s Guiding Teacher.
+He co-founded Common Ground Meditation Center in Minneapolis in 1993 with Wynn Fricke and continues to serve as Co-Guiding Teacher along with Shelly Graf.
 Mark has studied with both Asian and Western teachers and finds deep inspiration in the teachings of the Buddha.
 Mark practiced as a monk for five months in Burma and completed four three-month retreats at Insight Meditation Society Retreat Center, as well as many months of intensive retreat practice at The Forest Refuge.
 Mark continues to be a grateful student of Buddhist practice.

 Gail Iverson, firstname.lastname@example.org

 As bookkeeper, Gail is in charge of ensuring that all donations are recorded and deposited properly and that the center’s bills are paid.
 The bookkeeper also sits on the Finance Committee, which does budgeting and oversees the financial health of Common Ground.

 Gail has been practicing mindfulness meditation since 1987 and practicing at Common Ground since 2002.
 Her first volunteer position was being in charge of the bulletin board at the previous building.
 Since then, she has been an integral member of our community and served in many important roles.
 She was chair of the Board of Directors for 6 years.
 She currently is part of the Operational Team for Common Ground’s retreat property in Wisconsin.
 She also is one of our main teachers and has led the Intro to Mindfulness Meditation workshop for many years.

 Arleta Little, Board Chair